Professional crew boarding up windows on fire-damaged residential home

 Secure valuables that are accessible and safe to reach

 If you can safely access important documents, medications, or small valuables, remove them before board-up begins.
 Once the property is secured, access will require coordination with the restoration team.
+Photograph items in place before moving them, as this documentation supports your insurance claim and establishes the condition of contents at the time of securing.

 Step 4